- Userdata.dll issues are usually generated by some corrupted registry files or even outdated drivers.

 - Then you can remove programs from the Windows startup by selecting them and clicking Disable.

-- To open System Restore, right-click the Start menu and select Run.
+- Right-click the Start menu and select Run.

-- Enter ‘rstrui’ in Run’s Open text box and click OK to open System Restore’s window.
+- Enter rstrui in Run’s Open text box and click OK to open the System Restore window.

 - Click the Choose a different restore point option as an alternative to the recommended restore.